skienzmatishun/rippreport/content/p/fairhope-sold-to-the-highest-bidder/index.md

 Pay particular attention to the chart below.

 Fairhope is being sold out to developers and those with the good ole boy connections.
-Follow the money.
+We follow the money.
 The Catalyst Council refuses to pay for a city administrator position for only one reason, to spite the Mayor, however their spite is costing us all.

 {{< socialpreview url="https://rippreport.com/p/quid-quo-pro/" >}}